Sweden is open for tourism and currently accepting visitors from select countries.

 Airlines that are currently flying from European cities include: SAS, Lufthansa, KLM, Air France, IcelandAir, and Wizz Air.

 Unknown.
-There have been no announcements as when Sweden may relax the travel ban to give access to any additional countries.
-The current travel is in place until June 30th and we will update this blog on that day.
+There have been no announcements as when Sweden may relax the travel ban to give access to Americans.

 Disclaimer: Sweden’s reopening news is ever-changing and being updated constantly.
 We do our best to keep this article up to date with all the latest information, but the decision to travel is ultimately your responsibility.
 Contact your consulate and/or local authorities to confirm your nationality’s entry before traveling.